 Unfortunately, as great as eBay can be to purchase gifts or add items to one's personal collection, it also a place where you find lots of fake autographs.
 However, there are steps you can take to ensure what you're buying is authentic (or at least have the highest probability of being real).

 Check the Seller's Feedback Rating

-eBay's stringent policies make it very difficult for every seller to maintain a 100% positive feedback.
-This is an asset to you as a buyer because it helps to insure a fair, competitive and accurate system.
+eBay's stringent policies make it very difficult for every seller to maintain 100% positive feedback.
+This is an asset to you as a buyer because it helps to ensure a fair, competitive and accurate system.
 More importantly than just a seller's overall feedback score are the specific transactions and resulting comments from buyers who have left neutral or negative feedback.
 Read them carefully and look for trends before purchasing.

 Letters and Certificates of Authenticity

 An autographed piece of sports or entertainment memorabilia is only as good as the authentication the item has received.
-There are handful of reputable companies that the hobby, as a whole, have accepted as credible autograph authentication experts:
+There are a handful of reputable companies that the hobby, as a whole, have accepted as credible autograph authentication experts: